failmap/failmap/docs/source/topics/stacking_pattern.md

 ## Queries

 Reading out historical data is fast when doing it right.
-As Django does not support this in their ORM, understandably, it means read-queries need to be created using "Raw" SQL.
+As explained before, this requires a manual implementation (as it is not in the ORM yet).

 After some experimentation (see below), this is the fastest solution that work in both MySQL and SQLite.
 It has